neha-official/neha-official.github.io/_posts/2016-06-19-to-what-degree-should-you-plan-your-career.md

 ---
 layout: post
 title: "To What Degree Should You Plan Your Career?"
-description: "How do you go about planning a career?"
+description: "How much should you actually plan?"
 date: 2016-06-19
 tags: [career]
 comments: true